ARNHEM LAND ROCK ART & THE REMOTE NORTH

 - 27 Sep 2022 Selling Fast

 Discover rarely visited parts of Australia on an expedition cruise to Arnhem Land, the Top End and far north Queensland.
-Join singer Christine Anu onboard as we encounter rich Indigenous culture, explore lush tropical islands, and stand at the continent’s northern tip.
+We will encounter rich Indigenous culture, explore lush tropical islands, and stand at the continent’s northern tip.
 The MS Caledonian Sky, with a maximum of just 98 guests, is your passport to a special adventure.

 Australia is proudly home to the oldest living culture on Earth.
 Our journey immerses us in this unique world through the timelessness of stunning rock art, stories of the Dreaming, and meetings with welcoming Indigenous communities.